 - Cut out the eyes with a pair of kitchen scissors and discard them.
 Rinse the octopus well.

-- Put a large pan of water and bring it to the boil.
+- Put a large pan of water and bring it to a boil.

 - Hold the head of one octopus at a time and dip the tentacles into the boiling water to make them curly, once you have done this, place it into the water and leave to gently boil until tender, for about 30 to 40 minutes.